 Motorola Solutions Personalizes Experience for Every Site User

-Motorola Solutions discovered through a customer survey that its digital experience failed to meet customers’ expectations because it had limited search features with results that were irrelevant, a poor user experience that hindered ecommerce website conversions, and null results for an astonishing 35% of users.
+Through a customer survey, Motorola Solutions discovered that its digital experience failed to meet customers’ expectations.
+Reasons cited included limited search features with irrelevant results, a poor user experience that hindered ecommerce website conversions, and no search results found at all for an astonishing 35% of users.

-The company made improving the digital experience of its partners, customers, and prospects their goal by identifying five specific objectives:
+Motorola Solutions made improving the digital experience of its partners, customers, and prospects its goal by identifying five specific objectives:

 - Provide a unified and personalized experience to each and every visitor